sgilroy/elevenlabs-tts-firebase-extension/POSTINSTALL.md

 To use this extension, ensure that each document in the specified Firestore collection contains a text field with the content you want to convert to speech.

-If you enabled per-document overrides during installation, you can also include fields such as outputFormat, and voiceId in the document for customization.
+If you enabled per-document overrides during installation, you can also include fields such as outputFormat and voice in the document for customization.

 ## Example Usage